 "Earnings Per Share" means diluted Earnings Per Share, determined in accordance with generally accepted accounting principles.
-For purposes of the foregoing sentence, earnings shall mean income before extraordinary items, discontinued operations and cumulative effect of changes in accounting principles and after full accrual for the bonuses paid under this Plan.
+For purposes of the foregoing sentence, earnings shall mean income before extraordinary items, discontinued operations and cumulative effect of changes in accounting principles and any other objectively verifiable adjustment(s) thereto permitted and pre-established by the Committee in accordance with Code Section 162(m) and after full accrual for the bonuses paid under this Plan.
 Earnings shall also be determined without regard to the effects of mergers, acquisitions, dispositions and material restructuring of the business that occur after the grant date.